nymanska/besstology.github.io/_tabs/about.md

 ---

-I’m Gustav Nyman, an entrepreneur and CTO working in the battery energy storage space.
+I’m Gustav Nyman, an entrepreneur and CTO working in the Battery Energy Storage System (BESS) industry.
 I started BESStology because I believe that sharing knowledge accelerates innovation and drives the global energy transition.

-Here, I share clear, fact-based insights into the technologies, standards, and market trends shaping the future of Battery Energy Storage Systems - helping professionals make informed, forward-looking decisions.
+Here, I share clear, fact-based insights into the technologies, standards, and market trends shaping the future of BESS - helping professionals make informed, forward-looking decisions.

 Built to be useful now, and expandable later - not unlike your favorite BESS site, except this one remembered to leave room for augmentation.